zenn-ai/zen/README.md

 ## Model testing <a name="testing"></a>
 * Additional details to come.

-In order to test our PaLM 2 based intent-detection model, we tested it against 30 prompts (with the assistance of ChatGPT).
+We tested our intent-detection classifier against 30 labeled prompts.
 The results are shown below and highlight that our model performs quite well.
 Supporting code can be found [here](https://github.com/zenn-ai/therapy-bot/blob/main/inference/bison_intent.ipynb).

 <img width="50%" alt="image" src="https://github.com/zenn-ai/therapy-bot/assets/97678601/1b43f3cc-dcca-4df5-88d2-3179a39a191d">